sheerun/vimrc/README.md

 The same as in [`vim-sensible`](https://github.com/tpope/vim-sensible), but:

-* Automatically create backup and undo directories.
-* Support only for UNIX-like operating systems.
+* Use more readable color scheme by default
 * Keep 8 lines above or below the cursor when scrolling.
 * Keep 15 columns next to the cursor when scrolling horizontally.
 * Hide buffers instead of asking if to save them.
-* Don't wrap lines.
-But if so, do it at convenient points.
+* But if so, do it at convenient points.
 * For autocompletion, complete as much as you can.
 * Show line numbers on the sidebar.
+* Higlight current line
 * Disable any annoying beeps on errors.
 * Don't parse modelines (google "vim modeline vulnerability").
 * Do not fold by default.
 But if, do it up to 3 levels.